 The Nitto Ridge Grappler takes the crown as the standout product in Nitto’s lineup of on/off-road tires.
-It surpasses the Terra Grappler in every aspect(except wet performance and comfort), which is why it is categorized as a rugged-terrain tire rather than an all-terrain tire.
+It surpasses the Terra Grappler in every aspect(except wet performance and comfort), which is why it is categorized as a rugged-terrain tire rather than an off-road all-terrain tire.
 On the other hand, the BF Goodrich KO2 has long been a dominant force in the all-terrain tire market, known for its durability and dependability.
 However, the question remains: Can the BFG KO2 withstand the test of time?
 Let’s see!

 BF Goodrich KO2 | Nitto Ridge Grappler | |